Mellow-Dub/Python-Simulator-Game/README.md

 -[ ] Part 6
 -[ ] Part 7 (Final)

 Note: Also the projects get more advanced as i continue working on it and this is a demo game.
-Never enter real passwords, account details, or other private information
+Never enter real passwords, account details, or other private information and also if there are any bugs just leave a comment so i can update it and fix it